DEDtm/Doc-Link-Cleaner/README.md

   Removes organization_* and client_*.md pattern strings (where * is a 10 or 12 digit number) from the document.

 - **`processExternalLinks(removeText)`**
-  Internal helper that traverses the document and either removes links or deletes link text based on the `removeText` parameter.
+  Internal helper that traverses the document.
+When `removeText=true`, it deletes the link text; when `removeText=false`, it removes only the URL while preserving the text.

 - **`collectTextElements(element, list)`**
   Recursively collects all text elements in the document for processing.

 - **`isExternalLink(url)`**
-  Checks whether a URL is external (i.e., not pointing to the current Google Doc).
+  Checks whether a URL is external by verifying it starts with http:// or https:// and does not contain docs.google.com/document.
+Note: Determination of whether a link belongs to the current document is handled in the `processExternalLinks()` function.